3DBAG/CityBuf/readme.md

 ## Read test (max resident set size, runtime) and filesize
 - NB: In python importing flatbuffers module increases rss already with ~10MB.
 Together with other imported modules this means the RSS starts at around 21MB before reading any CityBuf data.

-All using a python implementation
+All using a python implementation on MacOS.
+CPU: M1 Pro 12 Core.

 | Dataset     | Format        | Read test Max RSS (MB) | Read test runtime (s) | File Size (MB) |
 |-------------|---------------|------------------------| ----------------------|----------------|